 If you have ever considered making this career change, here are a few things worth considering before you look into becoming a property owner.

-When becoming a property owner, ensure that you do your due diligence and constantly verify the numbers a seller or agent provides.
+When becoming a property owner, ensure that you do your due diligence, partnering with The Lease Extension Company and constantly verify the numbers a seller or agent provides.
 You will struggle with accurately calculating the return on investment for your chosen property if you do not have realistic figures to reference.

 Have Financial Support